 This eye cream contains a great range of beneficial ingredients for skin anywhere on the face, not just the eye area.
-Nothing in here is unique for the eye area, and in fact you don’t need an eye cream, which this formula proves in no uncertain terms; you just get charged twice as much for a virtually identical face cream (see More Info to find out why).
+Nothing in here is unique for the eye area; you just get charged twice as much for a virtually identical face cream (see More Info to find out why).

 This has a lightweight yet hydrating texture that contains several antioxidants, and the opaque bottle packaging will keep them stable during use.
 Biotherm included small amounts of helpful skin-repairing and cell-communicating ingredients, too, and these provide further anti-aging benefits.